yoesk8/my-full-template/README.md

 ### As a business owner:

 - I would like to present myself and my offer on the website clearly to potential customers.
-    > Name, photo of the instructor and top skills are on each page in portfolio section.
-Career path section at home page provides more details.
+    > Name, photo of the instructor and qualifications are on the Home Page in the About section

-- I need to make sure that my current and new customers will find a professional help with their diets, personal or group trainings.
+- I need to make sure that my current and new customers will be able to contact me with any questions on training, exercises or business enquiries
     > Customers can achieve this by contacting through contact form.
-They can choose interesting topic and describe their needs in a message box.
+They can choose their topic of interest or goal and describe their needs in a message box.

 - I want my customers to be able to learn how to use my website intuitively and easily.
     > Each site has a fixed navigation menu and is accessible at all times.
 All content is presented with minimalistic approach.